Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 What is the application process for a Work Permit?

-Application for a Work Permit must be done by the employer, or appointed employment agent.
+The application for a Work Permit must be done by the employer or an appointed employment agent.

 Before applying for a Work Permit:

-1. Familiarize yourself with work permit requirements for your sector.
+1. Familiarise yourself with work permit requirements for your sector.
 You may refer to MOM’s article on “Sector-specific rules for Work Permit”.

 2. Get familiar with the quota and levy required.
 For more information, see MOM’s article on “Foreign worker levy”.

-3. Declare your business activity (if you are a business employer doing a first-time application for S Passes or Work Permits).
+3. Declare your business activity (if you are a business employer making a first-time application for S Passes or Work Permits).

 4. For the construction, process, and marine shipyard sectors, there are some additional steps to take.
 For example, for construction and process, you need to apply for man-year entitlement.
 For more information, please refer to MOM’s article on “Key facts on Work Permit for migrant worker”, under the heading “Pass map”.